-University of Wisconsin-Madison Ph.D., Assistant Professor of Philosophy, Loyola University Maryland.
-Her intersts include Ethics, including feminist ethics, Kant's ethical, social and historical philosophy, 19th century German philosophy. website
+University of Wisconsin-Madison Ph.D., Associate Professor of Philosophy, Loyola University Maryland.
+Her interests include Ethics, including feminist ethics, Kant's ethical, social and historical philosophy, 19th century German philosophy. website

 Daniel A. Koltonski '02

-Cornell University, Ph.D., Visiting Assistant Professor of Philosophy, Amherst College.
-His interests include Ethics, Law, and Political Philosophy. website
+Cornell University, Ph.D., Assistant Professor of Philosophy, University of Delaware.
+His interests include Social and Political Philosophy, Ethics. website

 Ira Lindsay '01

-Yale Law School J.D., Univeristy of Michigan, Ph.D., postdoctoral fellow in the Department of Philosophy and the Political Economy Project, Dartmouth College.
-His interests include property and taxation in political and legal philosophy. website
+Yale Law School J.D., Univeristy of Michigan, Ph.D., Senior Lecturer in Finance Law and Ethics, University of Surrey School of Law.
+His interests include taxation, property, jurisprudence, comparative law and political philosophy. website

 Joel Yurdin '99